 The ITALICUS X Madison Terrace

 Looking for a Mediterranean-inspired getaway without leaving the capital?
 This summer, Madison has teamed up with the Italian Aperitivo brand ITALICUS Rosolio di Bergamotto to give the terrace an Amalfi makeover with lemon trees and vibrant floral arrangements to compliment the new spritz drinks list.
 It’s the perfect spot to sit back and relax amongst lush, verdant foliage – evocative of Amalfi coast vistas – and sip on delectable cocktails that transport you to the heady glamour of warm Mediterranean climes.
-Some ITALICUS signatures include the Summer G&T with Plymouth Gin, lemon juice, elderflower tonic and olives along with the Bergaroni mixed with Luxardo Bitter Bianco, Plymouth Dry Gin, Chinotto Liqueur and Bergamot Tuille, all for £15.
 Not to mention, the delicious tapas and mezze boards, all set against the stunning backdrop of St Paul’s Cathedral.

-Pergola Paddington has transformed into a brand new summertime pop-up, Pergola Paraíso, which is here to stay until the end of summer.
-An escapist paradise with feel-good summer energy, the Tulum-inspired beach club takes its cues from the balmy beaches of Mexico, with an immersive drinking and dining experience like no other.
-Pergola Paraíso is awash with palm trees, wicker chairs and sofas, hammocks and cabana day beds, plus a dance floor with DJs, dancers, fire performers and live percussionists!
-Pop-up restaurants from the likes of Crudo Cevicheria and Dos Mas Tacos and, naturally, an extensive menu of Margaritas, make this one of London’s hottest rooftop terraces.
+Pergola Paddington is an escapist paradise with feel-good summer energy.
+The Tulum-inspired beach club takes its cues from the balmy beaches of Mexico, with an immersive drinking and dining experience like no other.
+Awash with palm trees, wicker chairs and sofas, hammocks and cabana day beds, plus a dance floor with DJs, dancers, fire performers and live percussionists, there are pop-up restaurants from big names in the restaurant industry, and naturally, an extensive menu of Margaritas making this one of London’s hottest rooftop terraces.
 The best part is it’s largely free to enter with no ticket required but you will need to get there early to avoid the queues.
 If East London is more your vibe, then make sure you check out Pergola Canary Wharf perched on the northern dock where you can enjoy those sun-bathed afternoons amongst the indoor foliage or outside in the 200-capacity terrace which wraps around the venue.

 Queen of Hoxton

 Having opened in 2108, Savage Garden is still London’s ‘wildest’ terrace, located twelve floors above the Hilton DoubleTree hotel in Tower Hill.
 The rooftop, which protrudes out from the bar area, is long with plenty of space for mixing and mingling.
 With dark modern interiors and a cut-throat menu, Savage garden is “brutal yet sultry, urban yet opulent” and provides something completely different to the traditional offering in London.
-The cocktail menu is as creative and exciting as the views and the decor, with innovative cocktails such as Horny Beast (£15) – a more-ish combo of Beefeater pink gin, Aluna coconut rum, almond, lime, green strawberry, smoke and oak bitters, apple, and rhubarb and cinnamon soda.
+The cocktail menu which currently has a Royal theme, is as creative and exciting as the views and the decor, with innovative cocktails such as Lady Grey with Grey Goose la vanille, Hendrick’s Orbium, Cocchi Americano Vermouth, peach bitters, white chocolate and pineapple; or the Crown Jewels made with Tapatio Blanco Tequila, Yellow Chartreuse, Galliano liqueur, pineapple, sour, ginger, agave and mezcal.
 If the savage cocktails weren’t enough, you need to try the theatrically presented food, ranging from sharing plates through to substantial mains and feasting boards – just make sure you leave room for the injectable doughnuts!

 With a beautiful alfresco terrace, marble tabletops, panoramic views of the City and London’s largest Oyster menu, Seabird is a serious contender for the title of the capital’s best rooftop bar.
 Located on the 14th floor of The Hoxton Southwark, nabbing a seat at this idyllic location feels like securing a little slice of heaven on earth.
-The Spanish-Portuguese restaurant serves up an array of sea-to-table options including lavish seafood platters (£200), whole boneless sea bass fish with mojo verde (£55) as well as meat dishes such as the Iberico pork (£26).
-There is an excellent selection of biodynamic wines from some of Europe’s best small-scale producers, and the cocktails are fun and fruity, including the frozen Paloma cocktail, made with Patron Silver, Martini Bitter and grapefruit as well as sharing cocktails, such as the Calypso Punch, served in a glorious fish jug.
+The Spanish-Portuguese restaurant serves up an array of sea-to-table options including lavish seafood platters (£220), whole boneless sea bass fish with smoked honey butter (£60) as well as meat dishes such as the middle white pork chop.
+There is an excellent selection of biodynamic wines from some of Europe’s best small-scale producers, and the cocktails are fun and fruity, including the frozen Palomita cocktail, made with Patron Silver, martini bitter and grapefruit as well as sharing cocktails, such as the Calypso Punch, served in a glorious fish jug.
 Every Friday, there will also be a roster of DJs taking to the decks to provide the ambience as you watch the golden sun fade into the night.